DataScienceNepal/datascience-ai-machinelearning-resources/AI and Machine Learning Overview.md

 - Expectation management
 - Actual AI vs simpler machine learning algorithms
 - Machine learning by itself is not AI, intelligent systems are built from machine learning models and much more
+- AI and machine learning automations and future advancements
+    + Automated learning (AutoML)
+        * Auto-sklearn, TPOT, ...
+- AI limitations
+    + Unsupervised learning to some extent
+    + Solving multiple problems at once

 <h2><a name="costs">AI and Machine Learning Costs</a></h2>